 - 1.1.
-New Airways Pension Scheme Trustee Limited (the "Trustee"), as Trustee of the New Airways Pension Scheme ("NAPS", the "Scheme") has prepared this Statement of Investment Principles (the "Statement") to comply with the requirements of the Pensions Act 1995 (the "Act") and subsequent legislation. - 1.2.
+New Airways Pension Scheme Trustee Limited (the "Trustee"), as Trustee of the New Airways Pension Scheme ("NAPS", the "Scheme") has prepared this Statement of Investment Principles (the "Statement", the "SIP") to comply with the requirements of the Pensions Act 1995 (the "Act") and subsequent legislation. - 1.2.
 The Statement sets out the investment principles that govern decisions about the Scheme's investments and applies to all investments held by the Scheme. - 1.3.
 In preparing this Statement the Trustee has considered written advice from the Scheme's appointed Investment Advisor, who is considered to be suitably qualified.
 The advice received and arrangements implemented are, in the Trustee's opinion, consistent with the requirements of Section 36 of the Pensions Act 1995 (as amended), the Occupational Pension Schemes (Investment) Regulations 2005 and subsequent legislation. - 1.4.
 The Trustee's investment powers are set out within the Scheme's governing documentation and relevant legislation.
 If necessary, the Trustee will take legal advice regarding the interpretation of these.
 The Trustee notes that, according to the law, the Trustee has ultimate power and responsibility for the Scheme's investment arrangements. - 1.5.
-The Trustee seeks to maintain a good working relationship with the Sponsoring Company (the "Company", British Airways Plc) and will discuss any proposed changes to the Statement with British Airways Plc.
+The Trustee seeks to maintain a good working relationship with the Sponsoring Companies (with British Airways Plc (the "Company") acting on behalf of the Sponsoring Companies) and will discuss any proposed changes to the Statement with the Company.
 However, the Trustee's fiduciary obligations are to the Scheme's members and these will take precedence over the Company's wishes, should these ever conflict. - 1.6.
 Further information about the Scheme can be found on the Scheme's publicly accessible website.